:binmode is a recognised key in the opts Hash accepted by IO.open,

 File.binread('/etc/hosts').encoding #=> #Encoding:ASCII-8BIT

-Updated by runpaint (Run Paint Run Run) about 9 years ago
+Updated by runpaint (Run Paint Run Run) over 9 years ago

 binmode means just that the io doesn't convert end-of-line code.